 Duncan Graduated from LCGD in 2018 with distinction.
 In 2019 he was awarded the Society of Garden Designers Award for his final project at the College and in the same year, the RHS Chelsea Flower Show garden that he designed with fellow LCGD graduate Colm Joseph was awarded a Silver-Gilt medal

-He is one half of Cargill Sykes, a landscape and garden design company based in London.
-They are working on projects in London, Sussex, Norfolk and in the South of France.
-The Cargill Sykes approach is rooted in an appreciation of traditional garden design principles applied to contemporary needs and tastes.
+He is one half of Cargill Sykes, a landscape and garden design studio based in London.
+They are currently working on projects in London, Gloucestershire and Norfolk.
+The Cargill Sykes style is rooted in an appreciation of traditional garden design principles applied to contemporary needs and tastes.
 We work hard to establish a clear understanding of client’s requirements and the environment in which they live and for every job we strive to deliver a beautiful, memorable experience